Citizen journalist and Telegram activist

 12 years in prison

 Date of Birth

-Mohammad Mohajer, a citizen journalist and a Telegram channel admininstrator, was arrested in Tehran on September 10, 2016.
+Mohammad Mohajer, a citizen journalist and a Telegram channel administrator, was arrested in Tehran on September 10th 2016.
 Two other Telegram channel admins, Alireza Tavakoli and Mohammad Mehdi Zamanzadeh, were both arrested prior to this, on September 3.
 The three men were later tried together.

 “These guys were posting articles and cartoons on Facebook and Telegram that criticized the political and religious situation, and also shared material from others,” an informed source told the Center for Human Rights in Iran (CHRI).
 “But most of the accusations against them are related to their posts on a Telegram channel where political and religious topics were discussed.”

 They were held in Evin Prison’s Ward 209, controlled by the Intelligence Ministry, where they were interrogated without access to a lawyer.
 They were then transferred to Ward 8 of the prison after two months in solitary confinement, despite the fact that the arrest warrants were only valid for three days before the judiciary pressed charges.

 A source close to the defendants told the Human Rights Activists News Agency (HRANA) that during repeated interrogations, the interrogators and intelligence agents pressured the accused to answer questions in a manner that would portray them as supporters of a particular counter-revolutionary group.
 When asked about the purpose of that line of questioning, the source said that intelligence agents hoped to use the confessions to present the accused as an organized group, and to implicate their friends and acquaintances as part of a propaganda campaign.
 The source said the three men refused to cooperate and bow to pressure to incriminate themselves.